Architecture

 Categories: Latest News

-This work is part of a phased overhaul of the Showground.
-It includes converting the old society offices into a state-of-the-art Rural Enterprise Centre.
-This investment is taking place as the Showground looks to attract a range of new clients.
+Today’s press highlights the commercial refurbishment of Bath & West Rural Enterprise Centre.
+The Bath & West Society unveils plans for a new Rural Enterprise Centre.
+This project is part of a phased overhaul of the Showground.
+It involves converting old society offices into a state-of-the-art Rural Enterprise Centre.
+The investment aims to attract new clients to the Showground.

 Author: Andrea Pyle